Shayan-Ghani/Container-Exporter/README.md

 - Reload or restart your Prometheus server and reachout to `http://127.0.0.1:8000/metrics`
 ### That is it you are good to go, Enjoy Using CXP! "}"

+## Grafana Dashboards
+Check out [dashboards](./dashboards) directory for json files. including CPU & Memomory usage + containers status (uptime).
+**Change `Your prometheus data source uid` with the uid of prometheus data source uid. you can find it this way:**
+- Reach out to Grafana then enter  `Home > Administration > Data sources`  then click on your Prometheus data source.
+- the characters after `datasources/edit/` is your uid. (e.g datasources/edit/**c8e586ac-4262-4aad5-a103-1240ss826424**)

 ## TO-DO